adgilbert/data-generation/docs/index.md

 [(Xu, 2014)](https://iopscience.iop.org/article/10.1088/0031-9155/59/18/R233),
-[(Gosselin et. al, 2014)](https://iopscience.iop.org/article/10.1088/0031-9155/59/18/5287), and [(Petoussi-Henss et. al, 2001)](https://iopscience.iop.org/article/10.1088/0031-9155/47/1/307) among numerous others provide links for accesssing anatomical models of other anatomies.
+[(Gosselin et. al, 2014)](https://iopscience.iop.org/article/10.1088/0031-9155/59/18/5287), and [(Petoussi-Henss et. al, 2001)](https://iopscience.iop.org/article/10.1088/0031-9155/47/1/307) among numerous others provide links for accessing anatomical cardiac models and/or models of other anatomies.
 Most of these are free for academic use.

 ### Echocardiography